 - We can't recommend Charlie Papazian's book, The Complete Joy of Home Brewing, enough.
 Charlie's book was our inspiration to take the plunge and start brewing and steps you through every aspect of the process for your 1st batch through your 50th.

 - In addition to Charlie's book, we strongly recommend you become a member of your local homebrewing club.
+If you're in Central Oregon checkout Central Oregon Homebrewers Organization (COHO) and Cascade Fermentation Association (CFA).

 - The American Homebrewers Assocation (AHA) has some incredible resources for new and experienced brewers including tutorials (checkout this one for a great overview of Extract Brewing), seminars, recipes, and discounts only available to AHA members.
 We are proud to now be offering Digital AHA Memberships for sale.